belgattitude/httpx/packages/assert/README.md

 if (isPlainObject<CustomType>(value)) {
-  // Notice it's a deep partial to allow autocompletion value?.deep?.yes; // 👈  yes will be unknown to indicate not runtime check was done }
+  // Notice it's a deep partial to allow autocompletion value?.deep?.yes; // 👈  yes will be unknown to reflect that no runtime check was done }
 ```